jow-/ucode/tutorials/02-syntax.md

 partially true, null or false respectively.

-In the case of `&&` the rightmost value is returned while `||` results in the first truish and `??` in the first non-null value.
+In the case of `&&` the rightmost value is returned while `||` results in the first truthy and `??` in the first non-null value.

-The unary `!` operator will result in `true` if the operand is not trueish, otherwise it will result in `false`.
+The unary `!` operator will result in `true` if the operand is not falsy, otherwise it will result in `false`.

-Operands are evaluated from left to right while testing truishness, which means that expressions with side effects, such as function calls, are only executed if the preceeding condition was satisifed.
+Operands are evaluated from left to right while testing truthiness, which means that expressions with side effects, such as function calls, are only executed if the preceeding condition was satisfied.

 ```javascript
 {%